Report: Ex-LSU AD wanted Miles fired amid sexual complaints

 Victims are “understandably reluctant to participate in the Title IX process because they fear community backlash,” Schneider said.

-Galligan said he intends to act on all 18 recommendations in the report on how to strengthen how the university handles sexual misconduct complaints campus-wide.
-Those recommendations called for everything from clarification of policies and protocols to increases in staffing and departmental reorganizations.
+Galligan offered public apologies to victims and said he intends to act on all 18 recommendations in the report on how to strengthen how the university handles sexual misconduct complaints campus-wide.
+Those recommendations called for everything from clarification of policies and protocols to increases in staffing and departmental reorganizations.“

-LSU hired Husch Blackwell and agreed to pay up to $100,000 for an independent audit of hits handling of sexual misconduct complaints in November, after reporting by USA Today detailed instances of how LSU handled sexual assault cases implicating former football players Derrius Guice and Drake Davis.
+LSU hired Husch Blackwell in November and agreed to pay up to $100,000 for an independent audit of hits handling of sexual misconduct complaints after reporting by USA Today scrutinized LSU’s handling of sexual assault cases implicating former football players Derrius Guice and Drake Davis.

-Guice played for current football coach Ed Orgeron, but Schneider cautioned against allowing coaches to be involved in sexual misconduct complaints.
-His recommendation is that only Title IX officials with expertise in such matters should handle such investigations and resulting discipline, while coaches should focus on their area of expertise.
+Guice played for current football coach Ed Orgeron, but Schneider cautioned against blaming coaches for institutional failures in the handling of sexual misconduct complaints.
+Schneider’s recommendation is that only Title IX officials with expertise in such matters should handle such investigations and resulting discipline, while coaches should focus on coaching.

 “You don’t want the coaches involved,” Schneider said.
 “What we want is athletics to be out of it entirely and allow the Title IX office to do its investigation.”